agoogaloo/Text-Jam-2026/ReadMe.md

 ## Its a sand simulation!!
 - you can simulate sand (and more) from your command line!
 - it falls down
+- made in 1 week for Univerist of Calgary Text Based Game Jam

-includes:
+- includes:
     - sand
     - water
     - fish
     - ghost fish!?
     - modal editing

 ## Running
 - install pynput dependency